mccrabney/Reascripts/README.md

 here you will find some scripts that i have created to fulfill some needs i had in REAPER.

+"mccrabney_Razor Edit Control Functions.lua" is the master script, it gets run by the individial function scripts.

 the focus right now is to provide arrange-screen MIDI editing via Razor Edits. an older focus: keyboard control for razor edits.

 note that quickly retriggering scripts that move cursor/RE forwards/backwards will trigger